 If you're hungry, the main food court ($) on the lower level serves sandwiches and burgers.
 Kids love the animal- and planet-shape cookies.
-The small Café on 4, has premade sandwiches and salads but no hot food and few kid-friendly items.
-The Café on 1 sells warm sandwiches, soup, salads, beer, and wine at New York prices.
+The small Café on 4, has views of the grounds and offers premade sandwiches, salads, and soup but few kid-friendly items.
+The Café on 1 sells warm sandwiches, soup, salads, beer, and wine, as well as chicken nuggets and hot dogs.
 The Starlight Café is open on the weekend for light refreshments.

 - Address: Central Park W. at W. 79 St., Upper West Side, New York, NY 10024 | Map It

 - Cost: $22 suggested donation, includes admission to Rose Center for Earth and Space; $27, includes an IMAX or space show